 3. Better for Small Spaces or Storing Away

 Motorized treadmills have bulky motors that take up space, and they’re heavy!
 Self-propelled treadmills are more compact, lighter, and many even fold up for easy, out-of-the-way storage.
+Note we are talking self-propelled and not curved treadmills when it comes to space saving because curved treadmills are LARGE.

 4. Potential for Workout Efficiency